virtdevninja/steel_beard/roles/ansible_tftpd/README.md

-# Stubble
+# ansible_tftpd
-This role will apply a series of packages that provide the base of our beard.
+This role will install and configure tftp-server or tftpd-hpa depending on if you are running Fedora or Ubuntu

 ## Packages
 The following packages will be installed
- * dhcpd
+ * tftpd-hpa (Ubuntu)
- * tftpd
+ * tftp-server (Fedora)